Flag of Ukraine

 What you can do

+We are grateful to the many people and organizations that have joined us in taking action.
 We ask for whatever help you can offer, whether that is by peacefully protesting, speaking to your representatives, or donating money.
 The demand for war relief is high—and so is the need to sustain hope.
-Below are links to trustworthy organizations in need of funds to continue supporting and caring for the people of Ukraine.
+Below are links to some trustworthy organizations in need of funds to continue supporting and caring for the people of Ukraine and saving lives:

 What Grammarly is doing

-Grammarly has donated over $5 million—more than the equivalent of the net revenue generated from the usage of Grammarly’s product in Russia and Belarus since 2014—to organizations and funds supporting the people of Ukraine.
-We have leveraged the power of community to increase our impact, and we are grateful to the many people and organizations that have joined us in taking action, including the donors worldwide who contributed to our fundraiser with the UNITED24 platform to purchase much-needed ambulances in Ukraine.
-We continue offering Grammarly Business for free to all Ukrainian nonprofits, NGOs, and media organizations; we’re grateful for their heroic efforts and are humbled to help how we can.
-We added a message in our product to direct users writing about the war to resources for helping Ukraine.
+Since 2022, Grammarly has donated over $5.5 million—more than the equivalent of the net revenue generated from the usage of Grammarly’s product in Russia and Belarus since 2014—to organizations and funds supporting the people of Ukraine.
+We have leveraged the power of community to increase our impact and are grateful to everyone who has joined us, including the donors worldwide who contributed to our fundraiser with the UNITED24 platform to purchase much-needed ambulances in Ukraine.
+We continue offering Grammarly’s paid features for free* to all Ukrainian nonprofits, NGOs, and media organizations; we’re grateful for their heroic efforts and are humbled to help how we can.
 We have also blocked users located in Russia and Belarus from using Grammarly products or services.

 Stained glass window in Grammarly's Kyiv office.
 Photo credit © Victoriya Gibalenko.